Tomomi Komori

 Tomomi Komori (小森 皆実) is a female field hockey player from Japan.
 She twice represented her native country at the Summer Olympics (2004 and 2008).
-During the 2004 summer Olympics she helped Japan reach 8th Place, and in the 2008 Summer Olympics she helped her country finish in 10th position.
+During the 2004 summer Olympics, the Japan women's field hockey team finished in 8th place, and in the 2008 Summer Olympics in 10th place.

 Komori became top scorer at the 2006 Women's Hockey World Cup Qualifier in Rome, Italy, alongside Kaori Chiba (Japan), Rhona Simpson (Scotland) and Maryna Vynohradova (Ukraine), scoring six goals.